 If labor begins during the day, sweet!
 You know what you do?
 You REST.
 It's ok to go about your day but take it easy, eat your most favorite foods, stay hydrated, and distract yourself from yourself.
 Do whatever puts you in the "flow" of things.
 Maybe that's doing yoga, reading a book, heck maybe it's walking around Target.
 Whatever you do that helps you forget about the passage of time.
 Soon enough your contractions will let you know there is no time for rest or distraction and when that time comes, you will be so thankful that you listened to me and rested while you had the chance.

 Get ready now, before early labor morphs into active labor.
 Active labor is when things get serious.
-It's when most mothers say, "Whoa.
+It's when most birthers say, "Whoa.
 This *hurts* and I need help from someone who has been here before."
 Good thing you've got your doula all lined up on speed dial!
-This is the stage when your partner is thankful you have experienced labor support as well.
-Even if he's really supportive, he likely needs some reminders of what to do and when to do them.
+This is usually the stage when your partner is thankful you have experienced labor support as well.
+Even if they're really supportive, they likely need some reminders of what to do and when to do them.

 If you've already had your baby, tell me how you handled Early Labor!
 I'd love to hear your best tips and who knows, maybe you'll pay it forward and help another birthing mother!
 If you have a friend who is pregnant, sent this their way!

 If you found this article helpful, l'd love it if you would take a moment and leave me a comment below and share on Facebook with your pregnant and birthy friends!